vaidyanathaniyer/donut-animation/README.md

 ## 📚 Object-Oriented Programming Concepts

-### Classes and Objects 🧩

-The code defines two classes, Donut 🍩 and TerminalRenderer 🖥️, each representing a distinct aspect of the program.
+* 🧩 **Classes and Objects**: The code defines two classes, Donut 🍩 and TerminalRenderer 🖥️, each representing a distinct aspect of the program.
 Objects of these classes are created within the `main()` function.
 This separation of functionality into classes allows for better organization and isolation of code.

-### Encapsulation 🔒

-Both the Donut 🍩 and TerminalRenderer 🖥️ classes encapsulate their data and methods.
+* 🔒 **Encapsulation**: Both the Donut 🍩 and TerminalRenderer 🖥️ classes encapsulate their data and methods.
 The Donut class encapsulates the animation parameters A and B and the method `update` to manipulate these parameters.
 The TerminalRenderer class encapsulates the rendering logic, screen buffer, and depth buffer.
 Encapsulation helps maintain data integrity and prevents unintended modifications from outside the class.

-### Initialization and Constructors 🏗️

-Each class has an `__init__` method, which serves as a constructor.
+* 🏗️ **Initialization and Constructors**: Each class has an `__init__` method, which serves as a constructor.
 It initializes the object's attributes.
 For example, the Donut class initializes A and B, while the TerminalRenderer class initializes screen and z-buffer.

-### Methods 🧰

-Both classes have methods that encapsulate specific functionality.
+* 🧰 **Methods**: Both classes have methods that encapsulate specific functionality.
 The `update` method in the Donut class updates the donut's orientation angles, and the `render` method in the TerminalRenderer class handles rendering the donut animation in the terminal.

-### Attributes 📝

-The Donut and TerminalRenderer classes define attributes that store data specific to their roles.
+* 📝 **Attributes**: The Donut and TerminalRenderer classes define attributes that store data specific to their roles.
 For instance, `width` and `height` in TerminalRenderer store the dimensions of the terminal window.

-### Modularity and Reusability 🔄

-The use of classes and methods enhances modularity and code reusability.
+* 🔄 **Modularity and Reusability**: The use of classes and methods enhances modularity and code reusability.
 The Donut and TerminalRenderer classes can be used in other projects without needing to duplicate the code.

-### Separation of Concerns 🎯

-The Donut class focuses on the animation logic, and the TerminalRenderer class is responsible for rendering.
+* 🎯 **Separation of Concerns**: The Donut class focuses on the animation logic, and the TerminalRenderer class is responsible for rendering.
 This separation of concerns follows the Single Responsibility Principle (SRP) of OOP.

 ---